Away In A Manger

-On the melody sheets attached here, the progression given for Away In A Manger is:
+On the melody sheets provided at the bottom of this write-up, the progression given for Away In A Manger is:

 I usually lengthen the last line of the progression by adding an extra measure of the 1 chord at the end of it so that it becomes 51511, like on the recordings given here.
 This allows time for a fill-in lick to be played on the instruments during the last 2 measures of the progression for each verse and each break.
-In the attachments, I have included a chart of simple 3/4 time G chord fill-ins presented in the context of 2 complete measures of G. (For the guitar fill-ins, when playing these at the end of a guitar break, you may find it necessary to substitute the open 3rd string in place of the fretted 6th string.)
+In the files at the bottom of this write-up, I have included a chart of simple 3/4 time G chord fill-ins presented in the context of 2 complete measures of G. (For the guitar fill-ins, when playing these at the end of a guitar break, you may find it necessary to substitute the open 3rd string in place of the fretted 6th string.)

 In some versions, the last line of the progression is played as 4151(1) instead of as 5151(1).